 - Solicit ideas from workers

-- Do not let anyone sit silently for an entire meeting
+- Do not let anyone sit silent for an entire meeting

 “With this approach, you’ll be surprised at how quickly your people stop being passive spectators in meetings and start to become active participants.”